There are so many different brands out there that it can often be difficult to know the best contraceptive pill for you.

 The mini pill is also taken every day; there is no 7-day break as there is with the combined pill.
 If you take a break you will not be protected.
 Another important difference to the combined pill is that, in most cases, the mini pill allows you only a 3 hour window in which to remember to take the pill.
 If you take the mini pill more than 3 hours after you usually take it, you will not be protected against pregnancy.

-One of the exceptions to this rule is Cerazette, which is the most popular brand of mini pill.
-Cerazette offers a 12-hour window in which you can take your pill, so if you suffer from any of the above, Cerazette may be the best pill for you.
+One of the exceptions to this rule are Cerazette and Cerelle, which are the most popular brands of mini pill.
+They offer a 12-hour window in which you can take your pill, so if you suffer from any of the above, Cerazette or Cerelle may be the best pill for you.

 Do you experience side effects on the combined pill?